-Our Foreign Account Tax Compliance Act (FATCA) & Common Reporting Standard (CRS) service in Dubai, Abu Dhabi and the UAE is part of our tax consultancy services in Dubai, Abu Dhabi and the UAE.
+Our Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) service in Dubai, Abu Dhabi and the United Arab Emirates (UAE) is part of our tax consultancy services in Dubai, Abu Dhabi and the UAE.

-The United Arab Emirates has signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters and the Multilateral Competent Authority Agreement (MCAA) on Automatic Exchange of Financial Account Information in line with the CRS regime agreement which outline the rules and regulations on the exchange of information between the Ministry of Finance and the competent authorities of participating jurisdictions.
+The UAE has signed the Multilateral Convention on Mutual Administrative Assistance in Tax Matters and the Multilateral Competent Authority Agreement (MCAA) on Automatic Exchange of Financial Account Information in line with the CRS regime agreement which outline the rules and regulations on the exchange of information between the Ministry of Finance and the competent authorities of participating jurisdictions.

 As per the Cabinet Decision, the Ministry of Finance is considered UAE’s competent authority and oversees CRS implementation in the country; and the following authorities are appointed as Regulatory Authorities for implementing the provisions of the UAE CRS regulations: